Architecture

 spectral.worldsandspectral.platformships its own helper composition module (e.g.spectral.platform.infrastructure.intelligence.composition) so the deployment roots can import a pre-wired context-level service rather than re-assembling internals

-Data flow: scan request lifecycle
+Data flow: decision request lifecycle

 Next steps